Paycheck surprise: The impact of parental leave on annual leave in New Zealand

 The implications of taking annual leave after parental leave are not widely known, so let’s look at how this can happen and what you can do about it.
 We suggest you also chat with your HR or payroll team to get the specific details of your situation.

-Annual leave under regular circumstances
+How annual leave works in New Zealand under regular circumstances

 First, let’s remind ourselves of annual leave under regular circumstances.
 As an employee, under the Holidays Act 2003 you are entitled to a minimum of four weeks of annual holidays paid at a rate that is greater of your:

-• Ordinary weekly pay (aka what you earn under your employment contract, such as a regular salary); or
+Ordinary weekly pay (aka what you earn under your employment contract, such as a regular salary); or

-• Average weekly earnings (the weekly average of what you’ve earned over the last 12 months before taking annual leave).
+Average weekly earnings (the weekly average of what you’ve earned over the last 12 months before taking annual leave).

 You can find a detailed explanation of what’s included here.

-Annual leave if you resign while on parental leave
+What happens to your annual leave if you resign while on parental leave

 If you choose not to return to work, you will receive holiday pay based on your leave balance on the date you started parental leave.
 This means you won’t be paid for any annual leave you accrued while on parental leave.

-Annual leave after parental leave
+What happens to your annual leave after parental leave

 Now, let's move on to what happens to your annual leave entitlement after parental leave.
 You continue to accrue annual leave throughout the year, including while you're on parental leave.
 However, you only become entitled to this leave once a year.
 The date of entitlement usually coincides with the anniversary of when you started working with your employer or a company-wide Anniversary Date, meaning all employees’ annual leave entitlements happen on that date.